datawire/bakerstreet/README.md

 We expect it to take approximately 15 minutes to install a working local development environment with all three components.

-Directions for installing Baker Street locally can be found [http://bakerstreet.io/docs/quickstart.html#setup](here).
+Directions for installing Baker Street locally can be found [here](http://bakerstreet.io/docs/quickstart.html#setup).

 ##Next Steps

-Additional information about Baker Street's design and architecture can be found [http://bakerstreet.io/docs/architecture.html](here).
+Additional information about Baker Street's design and architecture can be found [here](http://bakerstreet.io/docs/architecture.html).

 Baker Street components all support a variety of options available via configuration files.
 For example, each component supports a range of logging levels that can be independently toggled within these configuration files.
-Information on how to configure each component can be found [http://bakerstreet.io/docs/reference.html](here)
+Information on how to configure each component can be found [here](http://bakerstreet.io/docs/reference.html).

 ##Additional Information

-For additional information, visit the Baker Street website at [http://www.bakerstreet.io].
+For additional information, visit the Baker Street website at [http://www.bakerstreet.io](http://www.bakerstreet.io).

-Please post any questions about Baker Street on [http://www.stackoverflow.com](Stack Overflow) using the tag bakerstreet.
+Please post any questions about Baker Street on [Stack Overflow](http://www.stackoverflow.com) using the tag bakerstreet.